roujiawen/soie/README.md

 ```

 ### Installing
-* **Install SOIE dependencies in virtualenv.** Go into the root folder of SOIE, set up a virtual environment, and install dependencies through pip:
+* **Install SOIE dependencies in virtualenv.** In command line, go into the root folder of SOIE, set up a virtual environment, and install dependencies through pip:
 ```bash
 cd [path to SOIE]
 virtualenv venv